-If you leave the Company and your VESTED account balance is greater than \$1,000, you may leave your money in the Plan until April 1^{st} of the year following the calendar year in which you attain age $70\frac{1}{2}$ or, if later, the April 1^{st} of the calendar year following the calendar year in which you terminated employment at which time distributions must begin.
+If you leave the Company and your VESTED account balance is greater than \$1,000, you may leave your money in the Plan until April 1st of the year following the calendar year in which you attain age $70\frac{1}{2}$ or, if later, the April 1st of the calendar year following the calendar year in which you terminated employment at which time distributions must begin.

-As a terminated employee, go to Connect (https://connect.mmc.com), select a region and click ibenefitcenter to complete Plan transactions and obtain forms.
+As a terminated employee, go to Connect (https://connect.mmc.com), select a region and click Transamerica to complete Plan transactions and obtain forms.